-Annual accounts are produced within three months of the year end and an audit opinion on these and on the value for money position is provided by external auditors.
+Annual accounts are produced within 3 months of the year end and an audit opinion on these and on the value for money position is provided by external auditors.

-A risk has been identified and is being managed on the Corporate Risk Register in relation to the material variations from the funding /cost planning assumptions that underpin medium term funding levels.
-Mitigation actions include regular engagement with government officials through the sponsorship meetings, input into the multi-year spending review, an updated prioritised business plan, financial contingency planning and financial reporting on performance.
+A risk has been identified and is being managed on the Corporate Risk Register in relation to the material variations from the funding /cost planning assumptions that underpin medium term sustainability.

-A Quarterly Operating Report (QOR) is produced to ensure that elected members, partners and stakeholders are aware of progress in relation to agreed priorities for work (as set out in the annual Business Plan).
+A Quarterly Operating Report (QOR) is produced to ensure that Elected Members and TfN officers are aware of progress in relation to agreed priorities for work (as set out in the annual Business Plan).
 The QOR is presented to the TfN Board as part of the regular update by the Chief Executive Officer.

 Other strategies and policy documents are developed by TfN officers collaborating with our partners and after approval by members, are normally available on the website.
-These strategies and documents are consistent with the STP and support the delivery of its ambitions.
+These strategies and documents are consistent with the STP.